nkcr/WebIndex/README.md

 Go to `/app` run `. venv/bin/activate`.
 Then do `export FLASK_APP=webstart.py` and `flask run`.

 If the server needs to be visible outside localhost, run with `flask run --host=0.0.0.0`.
 To have the debug mode, do `export FLASK_DEBUG=1`.

+You might need to install dependencies, see the README at `/app`.